ethanshry/Kraken/documentation/Report.md

 - NodeJS Applications
 - Python 3.6 Applications
-- Static HTML Site Deployments
+- Static HTML Sites
+- Custom Dockerfile Deployments

 That being said, the platform is highly extensible.
 To add additional deployment types, all that is required is a dockerfile and a minor (potentially single line) code addition.
-Additionally, because the platform uses docker under the hood to manage deployments, you can also ship a custom dockerfile with your application, and run whatever deployment you want.
+Additionally, because the platform uses docker under the hood to manage deployments, you can also ship a custom dockerfile with your application, and run whatever deployment type you want.

+When a deployment is made, the UI provides insight into the state of that deployment.
+You can track its progress through the deployment process, as well as access to container usage information like CPU and RAM usage.
+Additionally the UI provides easy access to application logs for complete application monitoring.

+Deployments can be made from any branch in a github repository, so long as that branch has the required configuration file.
+Once a deployment has been made, it is a single button click to re-deploy the application from the same git branch, or to shut down the deployment.

-Due to the fact that it is designed to support primarilly API deployments, the platform will simply expose a single internal docker port externally to your machine.
+Due to the fact that it is designed to support primarily API deployments, the platform will simply expose a single internal docker port externally to your machine/LAN.
 Ephemeral Tasks are technically supported, though their behavior has not been extensively validated.
 Other deployment types (databases, complex deployments utilizing docker networking features, etc) are not officially supported, though may be possible via the custom Dockerfile feature.

 ## III.
 Usage

-This section will cover the important pieces needed to use the platform.

 ### Requirements

-The platform relies on only a few external dependencies.
+The platform relies on a few external dependencies.

 | Dependency     | Reason/Usage                                                                                                                                                                                                                                                                       |
 | -------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |